cedricwalter/cedricwalter.github.io/_posts/_disabled/2009-06-18-make-a-vmware-copy-of-a-live-linux-server.md

 ## Solution 5 cloning live system with Mondo

-> **[Mondo](http://www.mondorescue.org/) is reliable.** It backs up your GNU/Linux server or workstation to tape, CD-R, CD-RW, DVD-R\[W\], DVD+R\[W\], NFS or hard disk partition.
+> [Mondo](http://www.mondorescue.org/) is reliable.
+It backs up your GNU/Linux server or workstation to tape, CD-R, CD-RW, DVD-R\[W\], DVD+R\[W\], NFS or hard disk partition.
 In the event of catastrophic data loss, you will be able to restore all of your data \[or as much as you want\], from bare metal if necessary.
 Mondo is in use by Lockheed-Martin, Nortel Networks, Siemens, HP, IBM, NASA’s JPL, the US Dept of Agriculture, dozens of smaller companies, and tens of thousands of users.

-> ****[Mondo](http://www.mondorescue.org/)** is comprehensive.** **[Mondo](http://www.mondorescue.org/)**supports LVM 1/2, RAID, ext2, ext3, ext4, JFS, XFS, ReiserFS, VFAT, and can support additional filesystems easily: just e-mail the [mailing list](http://www.mondorescue.org/support.shtml) with your request.
+> [Mondo](http://www.mondorescue.org/) is comprehensive.
+[Mondo](http://www.mondorescue.org/)supports LVM 1/2, RAID, ext2, ext3, ext4, JFS, XFS, ReiserFS, VFAT, and can support additional filesystems easily: just e-mail the [mailing list](http://www.mondorescue.org/support.shtml) with your request.
 It supports software raid as well as most hardware raid controllers.
-It supports adjustments in disk geometry, including migration from non-RAID to RAID. **[Mondo](http://www.mondorescue.org/)**runs on all major Linux distributions (RedHat, RHEL, SuSE, SLES, Mandriva, Debian, Gentoo) and is getting better all the time.
+It supports adjustments in disk geometry, including migration from non-RAID to RAID.
+[Mondo](http://www.mondorescue.org/)runs on all major Linux distributions (RedHat, RHEL, SuSE, SLES, Mandriva, Debian, Gentoo) and is getting better all the time.
 You may even use it to backup non-Linux partitions, such as NTFS.
 >
-> ****[Mondo](http://www.mondorescue.org/)**is free!** It has been published under the GPL v2 (GNU Public License), partly to expose it to thousands of potential beta-testers but mostly as a contribution to the Linux community.
+> [Mondo](http://www.mondorescue.org/)is free!
+It has been published under the GPL v2 (GNU Public License), partly to expose it to thousands of potential beta-testers but mostly as a contribution to the Linux community.

 Its main advantages are in my case